AdvaniaSE/PowerShellFundamentals/06. Input & Output/Detailed.md

 $SecureString
 ```

-*Tip* It's possible to convert a SecureString back to plain text in the same context as it was created in.
+*Tip:* It's possible to convert a SecureString back to plain text in the same context as it was created in.

 ---

-- Run a non working command such as `Get-FakeCommand`.
+- Run a non working command such as `Get-FakeCommand`

 ```Powershell
 Get-FakeCommand